CrazyMikha2010/lost_and_found_tg_bot/README.md

+#⚙️ im improving letovo edition bot now, thus it may not work as described

 # Lost&Found Telegram Bot

 Lots of schools face a problem with not having organised system for finding lost things.
 Our project proposes solution to it - Lost&Found bot which helps with filtering, storing and managing everything.